ct-clmsn/miniaturist/README.md

 ## How To Use

-Program names:
+Topic Modeling Program names:

 * lda, single node, sequential (no threads), implementation
 * parlda, single node, parallel, implementation
 * distparlda, distributed (multi-node), parallel, implementation

-Command line arguments for all programs:
+Command line arguments for all topic modeling programs:

 * --num_topics=[enter an unsigned integer value for number of topics], required
 * --vocab_list=[enter a valid path to the file containing the vocabulary list], required